 - Property Taxes: Varies depending on the size and location of the property

-- Vacation Rental Property Insurance: The average vacation rental insurance yearly premium is $2,000 – $3,000
+- Vacation Rental Property Insurance: The average vacation rental insurance yearly premium is $2,000 to $3,000

-- Maintenance & Cleaning: Varies but averages 1% and 2% of the property’s purchase price per year
+- Maintenance and Cleaning: Varies, but averages 1% to 2% of the property’s purchase price per year

 Funding for a Vacation Rental Property

-An investor may use a portfolio loan to finance multiple properties at once or if they don’t meet the criteria for a conforming loan.
-Portfolio loans usually offer lower personal qualifications and fewer property requirements than conforming loans.
+An investor may use a portfolio loan if they don’t meet the personal qualifications for a conforming loan.

 For more information on portfolio loans, check out our in-depth guide to portfolio loans.

 An investor will generally use a multifamily loan to finance a vacation rental property with two to four units.
 There are four types of multifamily loans: conventional mortgages, government-backed loans, portfolio loans, and short-term multifamily financing.
 Each type of loan has its own lending criteria.

 For more specific information on multifamily loans, check out our in-depth multifamily loan guide, which includes things like where to find multifamily loans and how to apply for them.

 Average Returns on Investing in Vacation Rental Property